Do you need life insurance as part of a divorce decree?

 Paramedical exams may be required depending on the company you apply to.

-The price for life insurance is less expensive for fully underwritten policies vs non-med life insurance.
+Generally, life insurance companies charge less for fully underwritten policies than for no-exam life insurance.

 Medical issues may complicate divorce life insurance requirements.